 The bootloader, one of the key software components included in the BSP, completes the required hardware initializations to download and run operating system images.
-The location of the primary bootloaders, MLO and barebox, is determined by the boot mode.
-The boot mode is selected from the S2 dipswitch on the Carrier Board, which supports booting from NAND or SD/MMC Card.
+The boot mode, selected from the S5 dipswitch on the Carrier Board, determines the location of the x-loader, MLO.
+Commonly, the Carrier Board switches will also determine the location of barebox, which is booted by MLO.
+The S5 switch settings for the boot modes of NAND, SPI NOR, and MMC/SD Card are shown by the following:

-3.3.1 NAND Boot
+3.3.1 NAND